uab-cgds-worthey/quac/README.md

 !!! note "CGDS users only"

-     * At CGDS, these optional tools are produced by our small_variant_caller_pipeline.
+     * At CGDS, these optional tools were run by our small_variant_caller_pipeline.

 ## Repo owner